 One of the easiest ways to learn more about the unique landscape around Osoyoos is to visit the Osoyoos Desert Centre and walk the 1.5km interpretive boardwalk.

-A brand new boardwalk is being built this winter (2021/22), which will allow the Centre to continue providing safe access for all for years to come.
+A brand new boardwalk was built in 2022, which will allow the Centre to continue providing safe access for all for years to come.

 One important note here – the Osoyoos Desert Centre usually closes on Thanksgiving weekend.
-I say ‘usually’ with emphasis, as it is possible that the season may be extended in 2022.
-Watch this space!
+I say ‘usually’ with emphasis, as the season may be extended.
+Check the website!

 Enjoy local events

-The events calendar in other towns of British Columbia start to empty out in late September.
+The events calendar in other towns of British Columbia starts to empty in late September.
 Not true in Osoyoos!

 The Festival of the Grape is the highlight of the season.
 Held in nearby Oliver, this family-friendly daytime event usually features live music, wine tasting, grape stomping and food trucks.